edisonslightbulbs/KNN/README.md

 Massive thanks to [Jose](https://github.com/jlblancoc) for sharing this adaptation of [flann](https://github.com/mariusmuja/flann) 👏🍻🍻

-In this example we find the 5th nearest neighbour of the first five to every other point.
-Typically, the Nth nearest neighbour of each point to every other point needs to be computed: an expensive operation  even with flann's impressive optimizations.
+In this illustration, we find the 5th nearest neighbor of the first five points given a set of points.
+Typically, the Nth nearest neighbor of each point to every other point needs to be computed: an expensive operation even with nannoflann's impressive optimizations

 ```
 int main()